Spanish bonds underperform as traders eye Scottish vote

 LONDON, Sept 8 Spanish bonds underperformed euro

-the lead only 10 days before the Sept.
-18 referendum served to
+with a lead only 10 days before the Sept.
+18 referendum served

 Spanish 10-year yields were 3 basis points